con2/harakka/docs/developers/backend/db-multi-tenancy-refactoring.md

   EXECUTE FUNCTION update_updated_at_column();
 ```

-5. Update old tables later to reference the new organization structure
+5. Update old tables later to reference the new organization structure TODO: apply later

 ```sql
 -- Update order_items to reference the providing organization